raghunk-iith/REMP/README.md

 $./REMP
 ```
 ### Using python code
 Clone or download this repo to local machine.
-Python 3 compiler is required to run the program.
-Type below commands in command prompt/terminal.
+REMP can be run on any operating system, Python 3 compiler is required to run the program.
+To run the REMP enter below commands in command prompt/terminal.
 ```
 $ cd downloaded path/REMP/
 $ python3 REMP.py